 Use of the Canada Organic Logo on imported organic products

-The purpose of this memo is to clarify when an organic product is considered an imported organic product in accordance with Section 25(c) of the Organic Product Regulations (OPR).
+The purpose of this memo is to clarify when an organic product is considered an imported organic product in accordance with section 357(1) of the Safe Foods for Canadians Regulations (SFCR).

-Section 25(c) of the OPR requires any imported product certified under the OPR and bearing the Canada Organic Logo on the label to have the statement "Product of "immediately preceding the name of the country of origin, or the statement "Imported" in close proximity to the legend.
-The intent of Section 25(c) of the OPR is to prevent consumer confusion regarding the country of origin of the product, as the logo contains a maple leaf and the words "Canada Organic".
+Section 354(d) of the SFCR requires any imported product certified under the Canada Organic Regime and bearing the Canada Organic Logo on the label to have the statement "Product of "immediately preceding the name of the country of origin, or the statement "Imported" in close proximity to the legend.
+The intent of section 354(d) of the SFCR is to prevent consumer confusion regarding the country of origin of the product, as the logo contains a maple leaf and the words "Canada Organic".

-Imported Products under the section 25 (c) of the OPR
+Imported products under the section 357(1) of the SFCR

-Under the OPR, imported organic products are those wholly produced and processed outside of Canada.
+Under the SFCR, imported organic products are those wholly produced and processed outside of Canada.
 No processing steps that modify the nature of the product, can be performed in Canada, such as:

 - addition, removal or combination of one or more ingredients